 What would be the probability that two errors would occur in a yard?

-Here is a quick graph that shows what the probability of a specific number of error happening over a specific interval.
+The above graph shows the probability of a specific number of errors happening over a specific interval.

 A binomial distribution is a very common and one of the first distributions taught in a basic statistics class.